The 4 C's

-The 4C’s classify the value of diamonds.
-Every diamond’s price, rarity and beauty are determined by the combination of cut, color, clarity, and carat weight.
+The 4C's classify the value of diamonds.
+Every diamond's PRICE, RARITY and BEAUTY are determined by the combination of CUT, COLOR, CLARITY, and CARAT WEIGHT.

 Cut describes the proportions and angles of a diamond.
 Many people confuse cut with the shape of the diamond.
 Although nature determines the other three characteristics, it takes a master diamond cutter to reveal a diamond’s true beauty.
 Diamonds are available in various shapes including round, square, marquise, oval, heart, and pear, but cut refers to the angles and proportions of a diamond.
 A well-cut diamond reflects light from one mirror-like facet to another and projects the light through the top of the stone.
 The result is a fiery and brilliant display.
 Diamonds that are cut too deep or too shallow leak light through the side or bottom, resulting in a lackluster appearance and diminished value.